ABOUT THE ARTIST

 2016 Peace of Nature | Clement Art Gallery | Troy, NY | (two-person show)

-2016 Faculty Show | Saratoga Arts Gallery | Saratoga Springs, NY | (group show)
+2016 Faculty Show | Saratoga Arts Gallery | Saratoga Springs, NY |

-2016 Darkness/Light | Spring Street Gallery | Saratoga Springs, NY | (group show)
+2016 Darkness/Light | Spring Street Gallery | Saratoga Springs, NY |

-2015 Winter Holiday Salon| Clement Art Gallery | Troy, NY | (group show)
+2015 Winter Holiday Salon| Clement Art Gallery | Troy, NY |

-2015 UPSTATE ARTISTS | The Laffer Gallery | Schuylerville, NY | (group show)
+2015 UPSTATE ARTISTS | The Laffer Gallery | Schuylerville, NY | (group show, 2014, 2015)

-2015 Dust to Dust | Clement Art Gallery |Troy, NY (juried group show)
+2015 Dust to Dust | Clement Art Gallery |Troy, NY (juried group show, 2014, 2015, 2016)

-2015 Adirondack National Pastel Exhibition | The Shirt Factory Gallery | Glens Falls, NY (juried group show)
+2015 Adirondack National Pastel Exhibition | The Shirt Factory Gallery | Glens Falls, NY (juried show)

 2015 Many Rivers | Saratoga Arts Gallery | Saratoga Springs, NY

 2014 EVERY DAY: A Month of Paintings | Spring Street Gallery | Saratoga Springs, NY (two-woman show)

 2012 10×10 | Mimosa Gallery | Saratoga Springs, NY (group show, 2010, 2011, 2012)

 2011 Two by Two | Mimosa Gallery | Saratoga Springs, NY |

-2011 Landscapes for Landsakes | ASA, Maple Ridge Gallery | Coila, NY (group show)
+2011 Landscapes for Landsake | ASA, Maple Ridge Gallery | Coila, NY (2011, 2016, 2017)

 2009 Views from the Battlefield | Saratoga Arts Gallery | Saratoga Springs, NY

 2009 Landscapes by the Hudson River Daily Painters | Rhinebeck, NY

+The beauty found in nature often overwhelms me.
+I am driven by an ever-present and irresistible urge to capture that beauty and share it with others.
 My recent work reflects the beauty I see in the natural landscape around me.
 I am most inspired by, and drawn to quiet and peaceful scenes.
-The paintings are of places I’ve experienced with all my senses, composed with intent to recreate the sense of connectedness and wonderment left upon me by nature.
+I am forever intrigued by light, and its effects on colors in the landscape.
+The paintings are of places I’ve experienced with all my senses, composed with intent to reconstruct the sense of connection I feel with nature.

 ABOUT THE WORK: Paint and Pastels